-Table C-2 shows the New York Control Area's (NYCA) historic seasonal peaks and annual energy growth since 2001.
+Table C-2 shows the NYCA historic seasonal peaks and annual energy growth since 2001.
 The table provides both actual results and weather-normalized results, together with annual average growth rates for each table entry.
 The growth rates are averaged over the period 2001 to 2011.